Atroooo/Kayp_H-WEB3PARIS/README.md

 - `npm install`
 - `npm run dev`

+In an other terminal

+-  Go at the root of the repository
+- `pip install -r backend/requirements.txt` (python version needed <= 3.10.12)
+- `cd backend`
+- `python manage.py runserver`

 You should now be able to access the application at http://localhost:5173.

 # Front-end